san-sei/documents/content/en/docs/scrty/standards-bestpractices.md

 <hr class="hr-line">

 Information security maturity models, are frameworks and best practices for evaluating and improving cybersecurity.
 Their main purpose is to help organizations to evaluate and make improvements to their cybersecurity programs and strengthen their operational resilience.
-The IDmelon security team selected C2M2 (Cybersecurity Capability Maturity
+The {{< params "IDmelon" >}} security team selected C2M2 (Cybersecurity Capability Maturity
 Model) as the base model for evaluation of information security maturity.
 However, implementing ISO/IEC 27001 and also using NIST 800-53 as a supplementary control set, lead us to modify C2M2 domains based on our organizational needs.